2015 - Volume #39, Issue #5, Page #04

 One-Of-A-Kind Tractor

 The tractor is 12 ft. long and weighs about 3,400 lbs.
-It rides on 18.4-26 tires off a combine on back, and 7.00-15 tri-rib tires on front.
+It rides on 18.4-26 tires off a combine on the back and 7.00-15 tri-rib tires on the front.
 Power is provided by a 2-liter, 4-cyl. engine from a 1971 Ford Pinto.

 “I built it mostly out of scrap materials and spent very little on parts,” says Bishop.
 “It doesn’t have a 3-pt. hitch or a pto, but that’s not a problem.
 I use it primarily to pull a ground-driven hay rake and to push and pull cars around our repair shop or load them onto trailers.”

-The tractor has 2 transmissions – the Pinto’s 3-speed automatic transmission and the tractor’s 5-speed transmission, with the Pinto transmission connected to the rear end’s input shaft.
+The tractor has two transmissions – the Pinto’s 3-speed automatic transmission and the tractor’s 5-speed transmission, with the Pinto transmission connected to the rear end’s input shaft.
 “The tractor has a variety of gear ratios that let me go from a crawl up to 45 mph, which is really handy to use,” says Bishop.

 Bishop adapted the Chevy’s power steering pump and alternator to the Pinto engine.
 The Chevy’s power steering box is connected with U-joints to the steering column off a Dodge truck.
 An 8-gal. beer keg tucked under the hood serves as the fuel tank, with an electric pump delivering fuel to the carburetor.
 He used aluminum to build the hood and dash and 1/2-in. conduit for the grill, and also added homemade gearshift levers and aftermarket gauges.
 He used 6-in. angle iron to build the hitch.

 The tractor’s exhaust runs down the right side of the tractor and comes out in front of the rear wheel.
 The front bumper is a piece of 2 by 3-in. sq. tubing, with 2-in. sq. on the top and bottom.
-An old tire on front serves as a bumper.
-“Sometimes we have to push cars around our shop, and if we get up against the back of a car the tire keeps from bending it up,” says Bishop.
+An old tire on the front serves as a bumper.
+“Sometimes we have to push cars around our shop, and if we get up against the back of a car, the tire keeps from bending it up,” says Bishop.

 On the day he took the photos, Bishop was raking hay and had the rusty gas tank from a small engine strapped to a hub on one of the tractor’s rear wheels.
-“The tank is filled with clean nuts and bolts, and as they tumble around they knock the rust off the inside of the tank,” notes Bishop.
+“The tank is filled with clean nuts and bolts, and as they tumble around, they knock the rust off the inside of the tank,” notes Bishop.

 Contact: FARM SHOW Followup, Wesley Bishop, 27 North Hood Rd., Lawrenceburg, Tenn.
-38464 (ph 931 242-4221; Rmwfam3@gmail.com).
+38464 (ph 931-242-4221; Rmwfam3@gmail.com).

 Click here to download page story appeared in.